 No unnecessary fillers or performance additives

-Ingredients like Sodium Carbonate (a strong alkaline builder) or chelating agents such as Tetrasodium EDTA or Tetrasodium Etidronate are often added to detergent formulations to enhance cleaning performance — but aren’t essential in a well-made soap bar.
+Ingredients like Sodium Carbonate or chelating agents such as Tetrasodium EDTA or Tetrasodium Etidronate are often added to detergent formulations to enhance cleaning performance — but aren’t essential in a well-made soap bar.

 No synthetic fragrance, colourants or preservatives